William B. Posner

 In 1971, when President Richard Nixon placed a freeze on most prices, wages, and rents as part of the Economic Stabilization Program, the IRS became responsible for administering and communicating the program to the public and investigating complaints.
 In 1972, Bill was assigned to work as a Stabilization Specialist for the Office of Congressional Affairs which assisted with constituent complaints.

 In 1973, after demand for wage and price assistance waned, Bill returned to the pension trust branch, this time as a Tax Law Specialist and Project Leader, where he wrote revenue rulings and other official guidance.
 It was during this time that he had the opportunity to work on Capitol Hill in crafting legislation that would be called ERISA.
 He spent many long hours on the bill's tax provisions, working with actuary Ira Cohen and College Fellow William Lieber to help draft the intricate new landmark legislation.
-Everyone’s hard work paid off when ERISA passed the Senate, 85 to nothing, passed the House 407 to 2, and was signed into law at the White House by President Gerald Ford on Labor Day, 1974, with Commissioner Alexander and Bill being among those attending.
+Everyone’s hard work paid off when ERISA passed the Senate, 85 to nothing, passed the House 407 to 2, and was signed into law at the White House by President Gerald Ford on Labor Day, 1974, with College Fellow Commissioner Alexander and Bill being among those attending.

 Bill felt personally obligated to continue what he had helped to start, especially developing and drafting regulations to implement the new law’s provisions.
 He served as Assistant Branch Chief in the Employee Plans office of Employee Plans/Exempt Organizations.
 In 1979, he was chosen as Special Assistant for Employee Plan Matters to the Assistant Commissioner of Employee Plans/Exempt Organizations, where he coordinated the activities of the employee plans and the actuarial divisions.